-For both streams activities must take place in Canada on reserves, lands set apart for the use and benefit of Aboriginal Peoples under the Indian Act, other lands directly controlled by Indigenous Peoples, lands and waters where traditional activities are carried out or federal waters.
+For both streams activities must take place in Canada on reserves, lands set apart for the use and benefit of Aboriginal Peoples under the Indian Act, other lands directly controlled by Indigenous Peoples, lands where traditional activities are carried out.

 Timelines and How to Apply

 The annual call for proposals for 2019-20 is now open.
 Applications must be submitted by December 21st, 2018.

 For information on how to apply to AFSAR, specific deadlines and other information please see the Environment and Climate Change Canada Funding Programs page or contact your Regional Coordinator.
 Regional Coordinators are only available to answer questions during regular business hours, local time.